ratulchhibber/DemoApp/README.md

 # DemoApp
-This is a sample App for test the Azure devops pipeline
+This is a sample App for testing the Azure devops pipeline